anniemogi/social_distancing_studies/README.md

-# Analyzing Public Health Campaign Posters that Call for Social Distancing in Different cultures
+# Analyzing Public Health Campaign Posters that Call for Social Distancing in Different Cultures

 Welcome!